CenterForDigitalHumanities/navplace-viewer/README.md

 ## Pop Up Metadata for Features

 ### GeoJSON `properties`
-The following entries of a Feature's `properties` will be shown in the metadata pop ups
+The following entries of a Feature's `properties` will be shown in the metadata pop ups.
 - [Language map](https://iiif.io/api/presentation/3.0/#language-of-property-values) `label` and `summary`.
 If a string is detected, it will be converted to a language map `none` entry.
 - URI `canvas` or `manifest` which is the `id` of the resource containing the `navPlace` property.
 - JSON Array `thumbnail` whose objects contain the URI (`id` or `@id`) of the thumbnail image to appear in the pop up.

-Here is an example Feature with these properties
+Here is an example Feature with these metadata properties

 ```JSON
     {